matthew-rollitt/ProcessingWorshop/README.md

 # Exercise 2: Drawing with for loops

-For the second example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.
+For the second example we are just going to show you how to program with for loops.

 Useful link for this workshop https://processing.org/reference/for.html